I am addicted to the remotely located Ningaloo coral reef at Cape Range National Park.

 At the end of the meal he whips out his credit card and pays for everyone including me.

-Walsey who was living in Exmouth with all the facilities of modern life noticed their situation.
-He invited them to live with or maybe around him.
+Walsey noticed their situation, and he was living in Exmouth with all the facilities of modern life.
+He invited them to live with or maybe around him camping in his garden.

 By this stage my love for this kind bumbling man knows no bounds — He is a fine soul and I respect him.
 I let him down gently.
 I say; “Thanks so much but I have a long drive tomorrow so — no.”